Claire Dean

 Terrorism and Protests

-The Shining Path terrorist group is active in the Cusco region, so internal terrorism is possible.
-When it comes to global terrorism risk, attacks in Peru cannot be predicted.
+Remnants of the Shining Path terrorist group are active in the Cusco region.
+This means internal terrorism is possible.
+When it comes to a global terrorism risk, attacks in Peru cannot be predicted.
 Tourists are not direct targets but can find themselves in the wrong place at the wrong time.
 Watch out for any suspicious activity.

 Cusco has also been known to have the occasional demonstration.
-Local people will take to the streets and protest and usually try and affects tourism as a way of being heard by the government.
+Local people will take to the streets and protest, and often attempt to affect tourism as a way of being heard by the government.
 In general, these protests are peaceful and are not usually directed at tourists specifically.
-Protests can however interrupt travel plans and can affect trains and buses.
+Protests can, however, interrupt travel plans and can affect trains and buses.
+This is why it is always recommended to travel with a responsible tour operator, and your local guide will keep you out of danger.

 Cusco Protest